84 - The only true wisdom is in knowing you know nothing

 True wisdom, therefore, is not the absence of ignorance, but the full appreciation of its scale.

+Access the Flow Code System →3.
 How to Apply Socratic Wisdom in Your Life

 Recognizing the limits of your knowledge is not a weakness; it's a strategic advantage in the modern world.
 Here's how you can apply this principle:

-Become a Lifelong Learner: When you accept that you know nothing, you open yourself up to everything.
+1. Become a Lifelong Learner.
+When you accept that you know nothing, you open yourself up to everything.
 Curiosity becomes your default state.
 You listen more intently in conversations, you read books on unfamiliar subjects, and you aren't afraid to ask "stupid" questions.
 This is the engine of personal and professional growth.

-Make Better Decisions: Overconfidence is a trap.
+3. Make Better Decisions.
+Overconfidence is a trap.
 The Dunning-Kruger effect, a cognitive bias where people with low ability overestimate their competence, is the exact opposite of Socratic wisdom.
 By acknowledging your potential blind spots, you are more likely to seek advice, consider alternative viewpoints, and make more informed, well-rounded decisions.

 The pursuit of knowledge is an infinite journey.
 The moment we believe we have "arrived" and know it all, our growth stagnates.
 The world is too complex and is changing too rapidly for any one person to have all the answers.